 As for the circuit breakers, each switch corresponds to a select room or area within your house.
 Sometimes, each breaker is meant for an individual equipment or appliance as well.

-If you have difficulty telling apart which breaker confers to which dedicated circuit, ask a friend to help you discover which breaker is connected to which area of your home by flipping the switches up and down one by one.
+If you have difficulty telling apart which breaker corresponds to which dedicated circuit, ask a friend to help you discover which breaker is connected to which area of your home by flipping the switches up and down one by one.

-To do so, you must take several precautions including ensuring your hands and feet are not slicked with water, sweat o,r ,any form of liquid or moisture.
+To do so, you must take several precautions, including ensuring your hands and feet are not slicked with water, sweat, or any form of liquid or moisture.

 If the switch flips back to its opposing position on its own, there is a very high chance that the circuit breaker has been damaged and would require the additional expertise of an experienced electrician.